benevpi/pico_python_ws2812b/README.md

 This object has two methods, show() which sends the data to the strip, and set_pixel which sets the colour values for a particular LED.
 The parameters are LED number, red, green, blue with the colours taking values between 0 and 255.

-A simple example is the following typed into the interpreter (warning, fill(...) will light up all the LEDs, so only run this line if you want to turn them all on):
+A simple example is the following typed into the interpreter (warning, fill(...) will light up all the LEDs, so only run this line if you want to turn them all on).
+For reasons as yet unknown, there seems to sometimes be an issue with the interpreter.
+I've investigating, but it does seem to always work when run from a file.
+If the following gives you problems, try loading an file from examples:

 ```
 >>> import ws2812b